Teaching and learning

 - Encourage your child to get a good night’s rest

 Who to contact about Teaching and Learning at Evelyn Grace Academy:

 If you would like to discuss aspects of your child’s learning please contact your child’s Director of Learning in the first instance.

-Also available to speak with you about Teaching and Learning at Evelyn Grace Academy are Ms F Findlay (Vice Principal Teaching and Learning), Mr D McEwen (Assistant Principal Assessment & Data) and Ms K Bimson (Associate Assistant Principal ITT and Student Participation).
+Also available to speak with you about Teaching and Learning at Evelyn Grace Academy are Ms F Findlay (Vice Principal Teaching and Learning), Mr D McEwen (Assistant Principal Assessment & Data) and Mr N Morrissey (Associate Assistant Principal, Year 11 Lead, Student Participation and Engagement).